Healthdirect Free Australian health advice you can count on.

 How is substance abuse treated?

-Many treatment options are available for addictions and substance abuse, ranging from counselling through to hospital treatment depending on which substance is involved and seriousness of the dependence.
+Many treatment options are available for addiction and substance abuse.
+These range from counselling through to hospital treatment.

-For people who have a substance use disorder and a mental illness, treatment needs to address both conditions at the same time to be effective.
+For people who have a substance use disorder and a mental illness, treatment should address both conditions at the same time.

-• 12-step programs such as Alcoholics Anonymous (AA) 1300 222 222 and Narcotics Anonymous (NA) 1300 652 820 are available in many locations throughout Australian cities and regional areas.
-They provide a support group for people who have recovered from addiction and can support and mentor others with alcohol or addiction problems.
+• Programs such as Alcoholics Anonymous (AA) 1300 222 222 and Narcotics Anonymous (NA) 1300 652 820 are available in many locations throughout Australian cities and regional areas.
+They provide support for people with alcohol and drug problems who want to stop drinking or using drugs.

-• Specialised information for young people is available at ReachOut.com and headspace.
-Free online counselling programs for people who are concerned about their drug or alcohol use are available at Counselling Online.
+• Free online counselling for people who are concerned about their drug or alcohol use is available at Counselling Online.

 Learn more here about the development and quality assurance of healthdirect content.